-Highland County Public Schools, as part of the Shenandoah Valley Head Start Consortium of with Augusta County Public Schools is the fiscal agent, will service as a site for a Head Start class.
+Highland County Public Schools, as part of the Shenandoah Valley Head Start Consortium of which Augusta County Public Schools is the fiscal agent, will service as a site for a Head Start class.
 This program will allow preschool children in Highland County the opportunity to participate in an educational program at a savings to Highland County Public Schools.
-The cost savings is estimated at \$84,000.